tykiww/tykiww.github.io/_posts/2017-07-05-luhn-with-rvest.md

 ![](https://tykiww.github.io/img/luhn/luhn4.png)

 Interesting huh?
-I guess we can apply this to so many other situations where we are scanning and grabbing lots of information from many pages.
+I guess we can apply this in many other situations where we are scanning and grabbing lots of information from many pages.
 It's also possible to search multiple volumes of values on google from rvest and compile data from multiple sources not on one page.
-I'll show you how to use `selenium` to do something like that.
+This will be shown on a [future](https://tykiww.github.io/2018-04-05-Selenium-Scraping/) post using `rselenium`.

 Now that we have that out of the way, let's use the information we need to scrape the table.